dvcrn/sublimious/README.md

 ### Install
 Install `sublimious` through [package control](https://packagecontrol.io/packages/sublimious).

+Currently sublimious is using the [Hack font face](https://github.com/chrissimpkins/Hack).
+If you don't have it installed, change `font_face` inside your `.sublimious` or download it here - https://github.com/chrissimpkins/Hack/releases.
+I can highly recommend you to install it though!

 Alternatively, clone this repository into your `Packages/` directory if you prefer this method (good if you want to contribute :)!)

 __Be warned__!
 Sublimious is a complete configuration system and will nuke your existing configuration.
 Make sure to backup your configs before trying sublimious!